 What’s the Difference Between a Humidifier and Dehumidifier?

 While a humidifier adds moisture to the air to prevent dryness, a dehumidifier removes moisture.
-According to the U.S. Environmental Protection Agency (EPA), maintaining home humidity levels between 30% and 50% will help you achieve the healthiest, most comfortable environment, prevent mold and keep your home and belongings safe from damage caused by excessive humidity or dryness.
+According to the U.S. Environmental Protection Agency (EPA), maintaining home humidity levels between 30% and 50%Link opens in a new tab will help you achieve the healthiest, most comfortable environment, prevent mold and keep your home and belongings safe from damage caused by excessive humidity or dryness.

 Depending on the climate in your area, you may need to use a humidifier or dehumidifier at different times of the year to support optimal indoor air quality.